The Cape – natural history of the Cape Floral Kingdom

 The spectacular flora of the Cape, with the highest biodiversity in the world and a stunning range of plants from the famous proteas of the fynbos shrublands to the ‘stone’ plants of the deserts and some of the most attractive bulbs and annuals, familiar to our gardens

-Day 1 – Evening flights take us from London to Cape Town, arriving the following morning.
+Day 1 – Overnight flights take us from London to Cape Town, arriving the following morning.

 Cape Town and the Cape Peninsula

 Day 3 – We will explore the Cape Point Nature Reserve, where in addition to plants we’ll look for the endemic mammals and seabirds.
-Our day includes a visit to an African Penguin colony in the afternoon.
+Our day includes a visit to the nearby Standfontein nature reserve in the afternoon.

 West Coast and Darling Hills

 Day 4 – We visit the shales in the Darling area to discover its profusion of bulbs, s, a number of which are endemic.

 Day 5 – We explore the West Coast, which holds a completely different flora, from flashy displays of daisies on the coastal sands to the endemic-rich granites of the West Coast National Park.
 The Park is centred around the Langebaan Lagoon; a globally important site for shorebirds, and overhead we may catch sight of Black Harrier, one of the world’s rarest birds of prey.

 The edge of Namaqualand – Clanwilliam, Vanrhynsdorp and Nieuwoudtville

 Days 6 – 8 – Moving further north, we will explore the southern edge of Namaqualand, where the Cape Mountains give way to the valleys and plains of the arid Karoo, and the landscape is dominated by small succulent bushes, prone to bursting into pink flower at this time of year.
 There are a variety of sites in this area that differ between years and we will visit the ones that are at their best.